AlPatinoComSol/GraChAID/README.md

-# GraChAID
+# GraChAIDAID
-Grammar Checker for the AI DEBUGGER zip
+Grammar Checker AID for the AI DEBUGGER zip

 Please provide any additional suggestions to improve this tool.
 ----